gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 We *have* to go after them!"
 Mama Roo shouted.
-Maddy hadn't imagined that her mother could look so fierce, but in that moment she looked like she could frighten tigers.
+Maddy hadn't imagined that her mother could look so fierce, but in that moment she looked like she could frighten an entire pride of lions.

 The mayor shook her head.
 "I'm sorry, Cedilia, you know I am.